-As a general rule of thumb late or additional representations will not be accepted.
-The only time when I will consider accepting a representation submitted after the consultation period has ended is in those cases where there has been a material change in circumstances since the six week consultation period has ended.
-For example national planning policy changes or a judgement may be handed down from the Courts.
-In these circumstances anyone wishing to introduce new evidence should fully justify why and, in the case of substantial documents, indicate which parts of the document are relevant and why.
+As a general rule of thumb late or additional representations will not be accepted after the consultation period has ended.
+The only time when I will consider accepting a representation submitted after the consultation period has ended is in those cases where there has been a material change in circumstances.
+For example, a judgement may be handed down from the Courts.
+In these circumstances anyone wishing to introduce new evidence should fully justify why and in the case of substantial documents, indicate which parts of the document are relevant and why.